-Candidate Requirements
+Candidate requirements

 It is important that candidates come well prepared and have completed all the prerequisites which are listed on the website.
 For the sake of clarity they are listed below.
-Candidates must have:
+Candidates must:

-- Registered for the scheme on the Candidate Management System (CMS). - Have logged an absolute minimum of 5 overnight camps; ideally in a variety of contexts. - Have assisted with at least two group camps (these can be included in the 5 personal camps) and entered reflective comments into their DLog. - Have physically attended and completed (i.e. not online) a first aid course which involved at least one full day or eight hours of instruction and included an element of assessment.
+- Be registered for the scheme on the Candidate Management System (CMS). - Have personally undertaken and logged an absolute minimum of five overnight camps, ideally in a variety of contexts. - Have assisted with or overseen at least two group camps.
+If personal camping has only been undertaken when also supervising a group, then these two group camps can be part of the total submitted for personal camping i.e. some candidates may need to log only five overnight camps in total.
+Reflective comments must accompany the group supervision evidence. - Be familiar with the syllabus. - Be an experienced self-sufficient camper. - Have experience of the supervision of camping groups. - Be at least 18 years old. - Have completed an appropriate first aid course.
+They must have physically attended and completed (i.e. not online) a first aid course which involved at least one full day or eight hours of instruction and included an element of assessment.